Why UDP file transfers are up to 100x faster than TCP

 A global media production company frequently transfers terabytes of large video files between editing and post-production teams in Los Angeles, London and Tokyo.
 Using TCP-based protocols like FTP led to significant delays, impacting project timelines.

-You can experience similar results.
-To eliminate delays while keeping data intact, JSCAPE by Redwood offers AFTP, a TCP-UDP hybrid architected to enable fast and reliable file transfers.
-Now, you can see AFTP in action when you get a free trial.
-Space is limited, so request your free trial below:
+You can experience similar results as JSCAPE offers AFTP, a TCP-UDP hybrid to enable fast and reliable file transfers for large files.
+See AFTP in action with a free demo.

 A research institution needed to transfer terabytes of data generated from a particle accelerator experiment to a remote supercomputing center for analysis.
-Since they were on a tight schedule, the researchers wanted a solution that could reduce the transfer time significantly.
-By switching from a purely-TCP-based protocol to one that incorporated UDP, they were able to reduce the transfer time from days to hours.
+They were on a tight schedule, so researchers wanted a solution that could significantly reduce the transfer time, as large files can take several days to arrive.
+By switching from a purely TCP-based protocol to one that incorporated UDP, they were able to reduce the transfer time from days to mere hours.

 Why organizations keep using TCP to transfer files